-- Tools to manage assignments, set reminders, and promote completion status for company-wide compliance and reports.
+- Tools to manage assignments, set reminders, and promote completion for company-wide compliance and reports

-2020 promises a decade ushering in new sets of challenges, opportunities, and changes for your employees.
+Organizations are facing new challenges, opportunities, and changes for employees.
 The successful employee of today needs a high degree of sensitivity to interact and collaborate with coworkers, both online and in person.
 Visibility, accessibility, and emotional integrity are highlighted and emphasized in all areas of our Respectful Workplace program.
 Here are some of the prime areas we are focusing on.

 Sexual harassment is no stranger to the workplace, but awareness of the problem skyrocketed as the #MeToo movement took off in 2017.
 The EEOC reported more than 11,000 sexual harassment cases in 2019 alone, and employers paid out $68.2 million in damages.
 While it is easy to recognize more overt sexual harassment, more subtle forms can include comments on a coworker’s looks, talking about sex lives at work, making sexual jokes, and nonsexual touching, such as hugs or putting a hand on somebody’s back.